 A recommendation made by my team at IMPACT was to combine my site and my blog under the davidmeermanscott.com domain, eliminating the webinknow.com blog domain and build the graphical redesign around the combination.

 This idea made total sense, but it was scary!

 I was super worried about breaking something.
 Or losing content.

 We ended up pushing forward with the plan and did the work in several phases.
 Along the way we only had one minor glitch.
 Somehow, the blog comments didn’t get turned on properly, so the blog was without comments on older posts or the ability for people to comment on new ones for a few weeks.
 Fortunately, that was fixed without the loss of any comment history.

 One of the main issues with my Search Engine Optimization in the past is that my blog and my site were both reasonably successful but since they were about the same topics, I was competing against myself for search terms!

 By combining my blog and site, we saw a massive spike in the SEO on the davidmeermanscott.com domain.
 We had expected positive results, but we were so happy when the data showed it worked better than we had hoped.

 Here are a few graphs to show the results.

 Thanks to my friends at IMPACT.
 I’m thrilled with the “new me” on the web.

-Disclosure: I have been a member the HubSpot advisory board since 2007 and I have spoken at the IMPACT Live event each year since 2016.
+Disclosures: I have been a member the HubSpot advisory board since 2007 and I have spoken at the IMPACT Live event each year since 2016.